webandras/static-site-express/README.md

 - In `generator.js`, you can modify the pages you want to generate in the switch statements starting from **line 280**.
 You also need to create a page (`.ejs`) in the `pages/` folder, and a template (in `layouts/`) to be used for that page (or use one of the pre-existing templates like `default.ejs`).
 - Post properties can be extended **starting at line 142**, in the `templateConfig` object literal (`generator.js`)

 After the changes, restart build/watch scripts.
-This process in suboptimal, but currently this is the workflow.
+This process in sub-optimal, but currently this is the workflow.

 ### Website content (in the `content/` folder)